Carlos Rangel: Intellectual context and the "truth imperative"

 Rangel will further explore what he called this duty and responsibilities of the intellectuals and the truth in his 1988 book Marx and the Real Socialisms and other Essays.
 Published posthumously, this book is widely seen as Rangel's intellectual testament—an appeal for the primacy of empirical truth and moral independence over ideological conformity.
 In the introduction, Jean-François Revel praised Rangel for his "rare quality among vanguard intellectuals: an interest in truth," highlighting his ethical maxim: "no escribir nunca nada más que lo que se cree verdadero" ("never write anything but what you believe to be true").
-Revel describes Rangel as warning that intellectuals who abandon truth in favor of ideological fashion become "ideolgical opportunists, more harmful than political opportunists."
+Revel describes Rangel as warning that intellectuals who abandon truth in favor of ideological fashion become "ideological opportunists, more harmful than political opportunists."

 The magazine Rangel cofounded in 1977 with his wife, Sofia Imber, was called Auténtico ("Authentic"), and its motto was “The exact value of the facts” (“el exacto valor de los hechos”).